ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Background

 \subsection{Finality and Causal Stability}

-Finality and causal stability are mechanisms for guaranteeing that a given event cannot be rolled back. \citeauthor{almeida2024approaches} defines \emph{causal stability}~\cite{almeida2024approaches} as:
+Finality and causal stability are mechanisms for guaranteeing that a given event cannot be rolled back. \citeauthor{almeida2024approaches} defines \emph{causal stability}~\cite{almeida2024approaches} (for messages instead of events) as:

-\begin{definition}[Causal Stability~\cite{almeida2024approaches}] A message [event] with timestamp $t$ is causally stable at node $i$ when all messages [events] subsequently delivered at $i$ will have timestamp $t' \ge t$. \end{definition}
+\begin{definition}[Causal Stability~\cite{almeida2024approaches}] [An event] with timestamp $t$ is causally stable at peer $i$ when all [events] subsequently delivered at $i$ will have timestamp $t' \ge t$. \end{definition}

-Timestamps are used in this definition to specify causality between events, whereas hash DAGs use the position of each event in the DAG to specify causality.
-In contrast, \textit{finality} encapsulates the desired property that an event is ``final'' and cannot be \textit{rolled back} due to missed concurrent events.
-In blockchains, this refers to the time when it becomes impossible to roll back a block that has previously been appended~\cite{nakamoto2009bitcoin}.
-Causal stability is one technique to achieve finality in CRDTs.
-It does this by ensuring that there are no unknown concurrent events.
-However, finality only requires that there are no concurrent events which would \textit{roll back} a given event $m$.
+Timestamps are used in this definition to specify causality between events, which corresponds to event predecessors in the hash DAG.
+In contrast, \emph{finality} encapsulates the desired property that an event is ``final'' and cannot be \emph{rolled back} due to missed concurrent events.
+In blockchains, this refers to the time when it becomes impossible to roll back the transactions in a block ~\cite{nakamoto2009bitcoin}.
+Causal stability is a technique to determine finality in CRDTs by ensuring that there are no unknown concurrent events.
+However, finality only requires that there are no concurrent events which would \emph{roll back} a given event $m$.

 For concurrent events $m \parallel m'$, we say $m'$ \emph{rolls back} $m$ when $m$'s presence has no effect on the materialised view:

 Finality is then the absence of any concurrent event that could cause a rollback: